 A three-day festival before Ash Wednesday, which begins the 40 days of Lent, ends on Easter.
 Like Easter, this feast was movable – it could happen any time between February 1 and March 7.
 The preparations for Shrovetide – on so-called Fat Thursday – were often preceded by a feast following the slaughtering of a pig.
 The traditional meal was roast pork with cabbage.
 On this day, a person was supposed to eat and drink as much as possible for him to have his full strength throughout the year.

 The main carnival entertainment began on Shrove Sunday.
-First there was a sumptuous lunch, which was followed by a party with dancing, which continued until morning.
+First, a sumptuous lunch was followed by a party with dancing, which continued until morning.
 And the entertainment and dancing continued on Shrove Monday.
-In many villages, a so-called “husbands’ ball” was held, which was only for married men and women.
+In many villages, a so-called “husbands’ ball” was held only for married men and women.
 In many places, people also believed that the height a farmer’s wife jumped while dancing would be the height that the grain would grow the next year.

 Shrovetide (in Czech Masopust) processions are still part of folklore celebrations in the Czech Republic.